A reimagined public space in the heart of the Beltline Humpy Hollow Park Redevelopment

 The park space is 201 square meters (approximately 2,167 square feet).

-How much is this going to cost and where is the funding coming from?
+How much did this cost and where did funding come from?

-The total capital investment is $3.25M.
+The total capital investment was $3.25M.
 This includes all project costs from start to finish including engagement, consulting, design, and construction.

-Funding for this project comes from the Beltline Community Investment Fund (BCIF), and other municipal funding sources.
+Funding for this project came from the Beltline Community Investment Fund (BCIF), and other municipal funding sources.

 What is happening with the McHugh House on the site?